 Kollsvík

 Kollsvík is a bay and a historical settlement in the Westfjords.
 According to tradition, it was originally settled by a man named Kollur, after whom it is named.
-The surrounding area used to have the farms Kollsvík, Láganúpur, and several fishing stations where fish were caught and dried.
-The area thrived the most during the periods of 1350–1750 and 1890–1940, when families living off fishing and agriculture resided here.
-The last permanent residents of Kollsvík left in 2002.
+The area used to have farms such as Kollsvík and Láganúpur, and there were also several fishing stations where fish were caught and dried.
+The region experienced its greatest prosperity during the periods of 1350–1750 and 1890–1940, when families lived here, making a living from fishing and agriculture.
+The last permanent residents left Kollsvík in 2002.

 Text by: